 - 1 tablespoon of smoked paprika

 - 5 tablespoons of aquafaba (more if you’d like)

 - 1 tablespoon of chopped cilantro (or parsley)

 - ½ teaspoon of smoked paprika

-- Place all ingredients into a blender and food processor at once.
+- Assemble ingredients.
+Place all ingredients into a blender and food processor at once.
 If desired, leave a few chickpeas to the side for garnish later.

-- Turn appliance on high until chickpeas are all blended, and all ingredients are just mixed together, and hummus is smooth based on your desired consistency.
-Do NOT walk away from your appliance while it is running.
+- Blend hummus.
+Turn appliance on high until chickpeas are all blended, and all ingredients are just mixed together, and hummus is smooth based on your desired consistency.

 - Repeat above step until desired consistency is reached (I usually do the initial blend and one more after checking the texture and flavor).